neoforged/.github/primers/26.1/index.md

         - `DETAILED_MEMORY` - The identifier for the detailed memory usage debug entry.
         - `LOOKING_AT_ENTITY_TAGS` - The identifier for the entity tags debug entry.
 - `net.minecraft.client.gui.navigation.FocusNavigationEvent$ArrowNavigation#with` - Sets the previous focus of the navigation.
-- `net.minecraft.client.gui.render`
-    - `DynamicAtlasAllocator` - An allocator for handling a dynamically sized texture atlas.
-    - `GuiItemAtlas` - An atlas for all items displayed in a user interface.
 - `net.minecraft.client.gui.screens.GenericWaitingScreene#createWaitingWithoutButton` - Creates a waiting screen without showing the button to cancel.
 - `net.minecraft.client.gui.screens.options`
     - `DifficultyButtons` - A class containing the layout element to create the difficulty buttons.